klenert17/CircuitPython/README.md

 ### Reflection
 This assignment was really hard because I haven't done code in quite some time.
 I also had to learn how to use the new tempature sensor and re-teach myself how to code an LCD screen.
 A big help for the code came from [River L's](https://github.com/rivques/CircuitPython/blob/master/tmp36.py) code.
 I did have to switch up which type of LCD screen I used and some of the wiring, but overall it works well.

-## Roatry Encoder
+## Rotary Encoder

 ### Description & Code

-For this assignment I had to make a stop light that was controlled my a roatary encoder and display "go" "slow" and "stop" depending on the position of the rotary encoder.
+For this assignment I had to make a stop light that was controlled my a rotary encoder and display "go" "slow" and "stop" depending on the position of the rotary encoder.
 The LED lights were also indicating to "go" "slow" and "stop".

 ```python
 import time